How To Easily Clean Stuck-On Food On Cast Iron Skillet

 And I use those skillets on the stove top too for cooking Potato Cakes, frying potatoes or cooking eggs. (or anything savory really!)

-And finally, since cast iron will rust it’s helpful to preserve the finish by applying a light coating of oil after it’s clean and dry.
+Coat Cast Iron With Oil.
+Regardless of whether or not you use soap for cleaning your cast iron, it’s important to preserve the finish by applying a light coating of oil after it’s clean and completely dry.

 Cast iron cleaning is a little different than other surfaces, but it's not hard.
 Come see my kitchen hack to clean off any stuck-on food easily. #TexasHomesteader

-Some people swear they make cleaning stuck-on food on cast iron easier by scrubbing using elbow grease & coarse salt.
+Some people swear they make cleaning stuck-on food on cast iron easier by sprinkling coarse salt over the surface & scrubbing.

 Others use a metal cast-iron cleaning pad and scrub-scrub-SCRUB!